isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-refinish-a-deck/index.md

 ---
 title: How to Refinish a Deck
 description: If your deck is faded or bleached then, refinishing is urgently required to restore its initial beauty.
-On how to refinish a deck - select the material and...
+On how to refinish a deck
 slug: /how-to-refinish-a-deck/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00